Meet Our Deans

 Montgomery came to Georgetown in 2010 after serving as the executive director of the White House Council for Auto Communities and Workers under President Obama.
 Dean Montgomery also served in the Department of Labor during the Clinton Administration and as dean of the College of Behavioral and Social Sciences at the University of Maryland.
 He studies labor economics and has a Ph.D. in Economics from Harvard University.
 Learn more

 Dean Gerd Nonneman

-Nonneman is a former professor of international relations and Middle East politics at the University of Exeter in the United Kingdom.
-Nonneman joined the faculty of University of Exeter since 2007, and previously served as director of its Institute of Arab & Islamic Studies.
-Prior to coming to the University of Exeter, Nonneman held the position of professor of Middle East politics at the U.K.’s Lancaster University, where he oversaw that university’s M.A.
+Nonneman has served as the dean of the School of Foreign Service in Qatar since 2011.
+He is a former professor of international relations and Middle East politics from the University of Exeter in the United Kingdom.
+Nonneman joined the faculty of University of Exeter in 2007, and previously served as director of its Institute of Arab & Islamic Studies.
+Prior to coming to the University of Exeter, he held the position of professor of Middle East politics at Lancaster University, where he oversaw their M.A.
 Studies program.
-He has a long record of engagement with the governmental and NGO policy community, both in the West and in the Gulf region.
+He also has a long record of engagement with the government and NGO policy community, both in the West and in the Middle East region.
 From 2003-2004, Nonneman assisted the Ministry of Foreign Affairs of the Sultanate of Oman in developing the curriculum for its Diplomatic College.
 Learn More